-Do you plan out your marathon recovery?
+Do you plan out your marathon recovery process before your marathon?

 Alright, maybe not but most runners make their overall general health a high priority.
 You want to look and feel your best as quickly as possible.

 The best way to recover after a marathon or long run is to begin to focus on your nutrition.
 (Yes, as always!)

 While inflammation can be a good thing as it can protect you from injury and help your body make stronger adaptations, we do want to reduce the inflammation that is occurring throughout our body so that we don't end up living in a state of chronic inflammation.

 Poor recovery can definitely lead to a high risk of developing infections and drastically reduce your performance during your next workout or race.

 Your marathon recovery will greatly speed up if you follow the tips given below.

 Who doesn't want to recover from their marathon as quickly as possible? (wink*)

 This helps to clear out inflammation and other toxic build up that your muscles have released during the marathon.

 You don’t have to just stick to water though, green tea is an excellent source of antioxidants which will help with muscle repairs and reduce free radicals (damaging components) throughout your body.